-First we examine the effect of the constellation size Q on the optimal diversity tradeoff function.
-Figure 2 shows the tradeoff curve for three different values of Q. We can see from the plot that the tradeoff curves for higher Q are strictly better than lower Q in terms of achievable diversity gain.
-This implies that a high order modulation scheme always outperform lower order modulation schemes in the limit of high SNR in terms of error rate performance, for any code rate.
+Similarly, we examine the effect of the constellation size Q on the optimal diversity tradeoff function, and observe that the tradeoff curves for higher Q are strictly better than lower Q in terms of achievable diversity gain.
+This implies that a high-order modulation scheme always outperform lower order modulation schemes in the limit of high SNR in terms of error rate performance, for any code rate.
 Alternatively, a system with high Q can choose to operate at higher code rates than a low Q system and still maintain the same diversity gain.